lin-lin/Quantum290/README.md

 ----------------------------
 ### 🌟 Math 290 Quantum many-body seminar

-- Upcoming talks: Nov 7
+- Upcoming talks: Nov 21
-  - Hongrui Chen: Convergence of Feynman Diagrams Expansion and Efficient Classical Algorithm for Weakly Interacting Fermionic systems
+  - Jiaqi Leng: Gaussian-Filtered QPE and its application in Quantum Gibbs Sampling
-  - Gil Goldshlager: A fresh perspective on the subsampled Gauss-Newton algorithm
+  - Haoen Li: Dissipative preparation of electronic excited states
-  - Jiaqing Jiang: Ergodic theorem in quantum Gibbs sampling
+  - Rahul Sarkar: Antisymmetric polynomials as finitely generated modules over symmetric polynomials, and some bounds of the number of module generators

 - **When:** 🕒
 - Friday 1PM-3PM (unless otherwise noted)